cloudspannerecosystem/spanner-schema-diff-tool/AddingCapabilities.md

 statement in the toString()

 If you only implement some of the functionality, the `toString()` method is a good place to put some validation - checking only for supported child nodes.
+See the Table and colum definition classes for examples.

 Once this is done, you can run some tests in the `DDLParserTest` class to verify that the parser works, and that the toString() method regenerates the original